WiFi Doesn’t have a valid IP configuration error is a rather annoying problem that is bound to happen at inopportune times.

 - Click OK to close

-Now, your device has assigned the new IP address manually.
-This step will definitely solve the WiFi Doesn’t have a valid IP configuration error on your device.
+Now, your device has been assigned the new IP address manually.
+This step will solve the WiFi Doesn’t have a valid IP configuration error on your device.

-Make sure to check your router if your other devices are able to successfully connect to your WiFi, or in case of using a mobile hotspot, reset the settings of your mobile network itself to see that the connection is not being blocked in any shape or form.
+Check your router to see if your other devices can successfully connect to your WiFi.
+In the case of using a mobile hotspot, reset your mobile network settings to see that the connection is not being blocked in any shape or form.

-If you are still getting that error, it would be a good time to contact an expert technician to check out the issue or your local ISP if you are using a router WiFi.
+If you are still getting that error, it would be good to contact an expert technician to check out the issue or your local ISP using a router WiFi.

 Was this Article Helpful?